dauidus/add-post-type-instructions/readme.txt

 == Changelog ==

 = 2.1 =
-* support for content above title field, categories and tags
+* support for content above title field
+* support for categories, tags, discussion, slug and publish metaboxes
 * more intuitive colors on add/edit screen (from yellow to blue)
 * more appropriate spacing/font sizes on add/edit screen
 * every settings field now resizes